Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 =============================   =============================

-1. To turn on the Wi-Fi onboarding process on the CCM, type the following command in the serial terminal on the PC:
+1. To activate the Wi-Fi onboarding process on the CCM module type the following command in the serial terminal on your PC:

    ::